Optimality of Gradient-MUSIC for spectral estimation: General theory and framework

 Notice that \cref{thm:landscape} part (b) and (d) suggest that gradient descent (with appropriate parameters) produces iterates that converge to $\tilde x_j$ whenever the initial guess lies in the interval,

 We will prove convergence later, but for now, we concentrate on finding a suitable initialization in each $B_j$.
 To do this, \cref{thm:landscape} part (e) tells us that $\tilde q$ is large away from $B_j$.
 We just need to evaluate $\tilde q$ on a reasonable finite $G\subset\T$.
 We want a coarse $G$ in order to reduce computational costs, but simultaneously, not too coarse otherwise our strategy may fail to find suitable initialization.
-Recall the definition of a cluster, which was provided in \cref{def:cluster}.
+Recall the definitions of accepted set (\cref{def:accepted}) and cluster (\cref{def:cluster}).

 \begin{lemma} Suppose the assumptions of \cref{thm:landscape} hold.
 For any $\alpha \in (\vartheta^2,0.529]$ and finite $G\subset\T$ such that $\mesh(G)< (\alpha-\vartheta^2)/m$, the following hold. \begin{enumerate}[(a)] \item $A\subset \bigcup_{j=1}^s B_j$. \item $A\cap B_j\not=\emptyset$ for each $j$. \item Each $A_j:=A\cap B_j$ is a cluster in $G$. \end{enumerate} \end{lemma}